NickKarsant/PlaylistifyExpress/ReadME.md

 If you would like to run the application locally, please ensure that you have the prerequisites installed, then take the following steps:
 - Clone this repository to your local machine with `git clone <repo-url>`.
 - Install NPM dependencies by running `npm install` in the project directory.
-- If you use a MySQL username other than `root` or have a MySQL password, open `config/config.json` and update these values on lines 3 and 4.

-- Ensure that you are in the root project directory, then run `npm start`.
+- Ensure that you are in the root project directory, then run `nodemon`.
 - The application will be running at `localhost:3000/`